jigx-com/jigx-docs-examples/docs/Components/form/date-picker.md

 ::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
 The date-picker component provides the functionality to select specific dates, times, or a combination of both.
-Date/time must be ***input*** in <a href="https://www.iso.org/iso-8601-date-and-time-format.html#:~:text=Therefore%2C%20the%20order%20of%20the,27%2018%3A00%3A00.000." target="_blank">ISO format</a>.
+Date/time must be ***input*** in [ISO Format](https://www.iso.org/iso-8601-date-and-time-format.html#:~:text=Therefore%2C%20the%20order%20of%20the,27%2018%3A00%3A00.000.).
 You can configure how the date/time is displayed in the form by formatting the ***output***.
 :::

 :::VerticalSplitItem